lucy-sorensen/lucy-sorensen.github.io/_pages/publications.md

 <li>2016. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4809761/">How Does the Fast Track Intervention Prevent Adverse Outcomes in Young Adulthood?</a> (with Kenneth Dodge and the CPPRG).
 Child Development.</li>
 </ul>
 <br><b>Policy Pieces</b>
+<br>“<a href="https://www.brookings.edu/blog/brown-center-chalkboard/2021/06/14/do-principals-hold-the-key-to-fixing-school-discipline/">Do principals hold the key to fixing school discipline?</a>” (Brookings Institute)
 <br>“<a href="https://jamanetwork.com/channels/health-forum/fullarticle/2767411">Protecting the health of vulnerable children and adolescents during COVID-19-related K-12 school closures</a>” (JAMA Health Forum)
 <br>“<a href="http://wtgrantfoundation.org/lead-remediation-a-surprising-policy-solution-for-reducing-the-educational-achievement-gap">Lead remediation: A surprising policy solution for reducing the educational achievement gap</a>” (WT Grant Foundation)
 <br>“<a href="https://theconversation.com/school-spankings-are-banned-just-about-everywhere-around-the-world-except-in-us-118236">School spankings are banned just about everywhere around the world except in US</a>” (The Conversation)